jsbnr/nr-custom-viz-lab/readme.md

 #### Step 3:

-Update the query in the `BillboardChart` so that the `choenCurrency`` is displayed as the label to the converted value:
+Update the `query` in the BillboardCharts so that the `chosenCurrency` is displayed as the label of the converted value:

 ```
 query={`select count(*)/1000 as 'USD', (count(*)/1000) * ${rate} as '${chosenCurrency}', ${rate} as 'rate'  from Public_APICall since 10 minutes ago`}